sjtalkar/milestone2_waterwells_deepnote/doc/etl/squaring_townships.md

 shapes slightly overlap.
 This means that some map data will be duplicated in two townships.
 But this overlapping appears to be very limited and has thus been ignored
 * there is still one empty area in the map.
-This land surface represents 0.076% of the surface of the San Joaquin Valley definition, resulting from the above process.
+This land surface represents 0.076% of the surface of the San Joaquin Valley as computed by the above process.
 We have considered this negligible and decided to ignore it.

 !["Final Township-Range shapes"](../images/sjv_squarred_townships.png)